<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Newcomers to Alexandria often envision the colonial homes found in Old Town as what they’ll find if moving to the city.
 The charming rows of houses are what we see in tourist marketing and TV shows, after all!

-Alexandria’s proximity to D.C., added to the multitude of stand-alone reasons to visit Alexandria, requires awareness of tourists’ habits.
-Challenges with parking, traffic, and the need for reservations to popular dining attractions exist and are emphasized during the high summer tourist season and special events like the Cherry Blossom Festival
+Alexandria’s proximity to DC, added to the multitude of stand-alone reasons to visit Alexandria, requires an awareness of tourists’ habits.
+Understand the challenges with parking, traffic, and the need for reservations to popular dining attractions, especially during the high summer tourist season and special events like the Cherry Blossom Festival

 Resources for Military Spouses

-There isn’t a better region among military destinations for military spouses to take advantage of the incredible number of resources designed specifically for them.
-The area provides outlets to examine career resources and volunteer for the multitude of worthy causes for both military and non-military related organizations.
+There isn’t a better region among military destinations for military spouses to take advantage of the incredible resources designed specifically for them.
+The area provides outlets to examine career resources and volunteer for many worthy causes for military and non-military organizations.

 • Politics